-Salvia divinorum growing tips: Diviners sage is native to the cloud forst of Sierra Mazateca which is humid and cool
+Salvia divinorum growing tips: Diviners sage is native to the cloud forest of Sierra Mazateca which is humid and cool

 2. KEEP TEMPS COOL- Picture a cloud forest....clouds(fog) all the time.
 If you've ever been in fog you know it tends to be cool.
 Temps in the 60s-70s f. are ideal.
 Higher temps are ok but be sure to keep it well watered!

-3.KEEP IN FULL SHADE- Salvia grows on the forest floor and is shaded by the canopy.
+3.KEEP IT SHADY- Salvia grows on the forest floor and is shaded by the canopy.
 If growing indoors fluorescent lighting does great!

 4. GROW IN GOOD SOIL- choose a soil that is slightly acidic(most potting soils are) , high in composted matter, and well draining.
 I prefer a good potting soil with some added perlite.